TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Cultural Differences

-For any country, the list is endless, though I’ll mention the ones that stood out the most to me.
+The list is endless for any country, though I’ll mention the ones that stood out the most to me.
 At grocery stores like Casino, Leader Price, Carrefour, and Monoprix, you don’t get plastic bags for free — you have to buy them or bring your own bags.
-Dogs follow their owners into supermarkets and onto buses; people smoke a lot more; AC isn’t omnipresent; peanut butter is a rarity; and public toilets are neither ubiquitous nor free.
+Dogs follow their owners into supermarkets and onto buses; people smoke a lot more; A.C. isn’t omnipresent; peanut butter is a rarity; and public toilets are neither ubiquitous nor free.

 Educational Differences